Solar Stuff

 Glo Germ Powder

 Non-toxic white powder glows under ultraviolet light.
-"Simulated germs" used by heath nurses and lab trainers to safely demonstrate proper cleaning or disinfecting methods.
-Sprinkle or smear a bit of Glow Germ powder on the surface to be tested (you don't have to use much - a little goes a long way).
+"Simulated germs" used by health nurses and lab trainers to safely demonstrate proper cleaning or disinfecting methods.
+Sprinkle or smear a bit of Glo Germ powder on the surface to be tested (you don't have to use much - the amount on the end of a toothpick is plenty for most tests - a very little bit goes a long way).
 Test with UV light source to show where the powder is, then clean surface by whatever method you choose.
 Re-test with UV light source to see how good your cleaning practice is.
+Full bottle of this very fine powder contains approximately 30 grams, but it is labelled as containing "4 fluid ounces".

 Google